Keep your front-load washing machine running clean and smelling fresh with these simple tips from the experts at Heritage Park Laundry Essentials.

 Note: if the smell you're noticing in your machine is not moldy or musty, but instead reminiscent of sewage, you may have a different issue caused by either a dried out drain trap or a blocked sewage vent pipe in your house (these typically vent out your roof and can be clogged by leaves, bird nests, etc.).
 Follow the recommendations below; if the smell persists, check drains and vent pipes, and consider bringing in a plumbing professional to resolve as sewer gas can be flammable and dangerous.

-Getting the Musty Smell Out
+How to Get the Musty Smell Out of Your Front-Loader Step-by-Step

-Here at Heritage Park Laundry Essentials, we adore our front-loading machines.
+Here at Heritage Park, we adore our front-loading machines.
 We were early adopters, and some of our machines are well into their second decades.
 These machines earn their keep; they get well-used on a daily basis with multiple loads of everything from delicate clothing and bed linens to heavy cotton bath towels to grimy baby and kid clothes layered with spills, spit-up, and dirt.
 With all that laundry, we've absolutely experienced moldy and musty smells in our machines.
 These tips for taming mildew and cleaning your front load washer come directly from our personal experience.
 We recommend trying them all to discover which work best for your machine and your routine.

 1. Clean the rubber gasket.
 Don't skip this step!
 Every front-load washing machine has a rubber gasket, or door seal, right inside the door.
 This gasket is the front line on the war on mold and mildew; wipe it down thoroughly, going in between the rubber folds using a lint-free towel or microfiber cloth and an all-purpose cleaner.